Belvoir Castle (Israel): Ottoman and British Mandate periods

-During the Ottoman period it became an Arab village, Kawkab al-Hawa, whose inhabitants were forced out by the Zionist forces during the 1947-48 civil war phase of the First Arab-Israeli war.
+During the Ottoman period it became an Arab village, Kawkab al-Hawa, whose inhabitants fled the village in anticipation of an advancement of the Zionist forces during the 1947–48 civil war phase of the First Arab–Israeli war.
 After a military assault by Yishuv forces.

 Israel

-The Arab buildings on the site were demolished by the Israeli authorities between 1963 and 1968.
+The Arab buildings on the site were demolished during archaeological excavation by the Israeli authorities between 1963 and 1968.

+Excavations were carried out at Belvoir Castle between 2013 and 2016.

 Architecture

 After the end of the Second World War, the study of Crusader castles experienced a lull.
 Syria, for instance, declared independence in 1946 and had little money to spare for archaeology.
 In Israel, the study of Crusader castles developed under Joshua Prawer.
 Its most significant discovery was made at Belvoir.
 Between 1963 and 1968 the Israel Department of Antiquities carried out excavations at the castle.
 Before the investigations, it had been assumed that Belvoir was a simple castle, with just a single enclosure.
 Excavations in the 1960s demonstrated the complex nature of early military architecture in the Kingdom of Jerusalem.
 Belvoir's design bore similarities to that of a Roman castrum: the inner enclosure was rectangular with towers at the corners, and large gatehouse in the middle of one wall, in this case the west.

 Belvoir is an early example of the concentric castle plan, which was widely used in later crusader castles.
 The castle was highly symmetric, with a rectangular outer wall, reinforced with square towers at the corners and on each side, surrounding a square inner enclosure with four corner towers and one on the west wall.
 According to historian H. J. A. Sire, the principle of concentric design used at Belvoir "was to influence castle design for the next several centuries."
 Vaults on the inner side of both walls provided storage and protection during bombardments.
 The castle was surrounded by a moat 20 m wide and 12 m deep.